roeszler/toptails/README.md

   * Head Head - results in two heads turning up.
   * Head Tail - results in one head plus one tail turning up.
   * Tail Tail - results in two tails turning up.
-* [Error Event](assets/images/error.webp) - in the event that a NaN input occurs or another unidentifed error occurs.
+* [Error Event](assets/images/error.webp) - in the event that a NaN input occurs or another un-identifed error occurs.

 #### Choice HTML
 This is a hidden section within the body of the `HTML` used to pivot data and log bet choices at any given turn.
 Never seen by the user as `style.display: none;`, it is used in the functions to select, re-select and sticky select between turns.
 ### Possible Future Features
-* Resollve the larger `eventListeners` + `if` / `else` functions into `switch()` / `case` function.
+* Resolve the larger `eventListeners` + `if` / `else` functions into `switch()` / `case` function.
 * Include levels play, with increasing difficulty levels.
-* Re-style for annual events (ie Christmas, St Patricks Day, Remeberance Day, ANZAC Day, Australia Day)
+* Re-style for annual events (ie Christmas, St Patricks Day, Remembrance Day, ANZAC Day, Australia Day)
 * Refinement of game probability model away from 1 in 3 to 1 in 4, and subsequent adjustment of the odds for each.
-* The game itself to further refinement and devlopment into a live version.
+* The game itself to further refinement and development into a live version.
   * Possibly a purchasable credits system,
   * Connection to and from live financial accounts,
   * Change the game end upper limit to a cash-out scenario.